El Raval, Barcelona: Ultimate Guide (2023) – 11 Must-Dos

 There can also be some seedier characters hanging around, which some visitors may find uncomfortable.
 Some parts of the neighborhood definitely see more drug use and prostitution, which is generally more likely the closer to the port end of town you get – but it’s always good to keep your wits about you everywhere

-Overall, El Raval is an exciting, eclectic area to explore.
+Overall, El Raval is one of the more exciting, eclectic areas of Barcelona to explore.
 If you don’t mind a little urban grittiness, it’s a fascinating window into Barcelona’s culture past and present.
 Just use common sense when you’re out at night and you’ll likely have no issues at all.

 What to do in El Raval in Barcelona?